ArchLars/archtutorial/README.md

 # Set system locale
 cat << EOF > /etc/locale.conf
 LANG=en_US.UTF-8
-LC_TIME=nb_NO.UTF-8 # Optional if you want to set the date & time to a specific default as I do (DD/MM/Y and 00:00) EOF
+LC_TIME=nb_NO.UTF-8 # Optional if you want to set the date & time to a specific LANG default EOF

 # Set console keymap